Google My Business third party policies

 Google may monitor and audit any Google My Business activity to ensure compliance with all applicable policies and terms.
 You aren't allowed to interfere with such monitoring or auditing and should not otherwise conceal from Google your Google My Business activity.
 Any interference will be considered a violation of these policies.

 You can claim and manage a business listing only if you obtained the business owner’s express consent as required by the applicable law (written consent or implying a form of positive action like checking a box in a form).
-Verbal consent isn't sufficient if there is a conflict between the third party and the merchant.
+Verbal consent isn't sufficient.
+If there is a conflict between the third party and the merchant, you must be able to provide written or digital proof of consent.
 Don’t preemptively claim a listing to encourage, persuade or force a business to become a customer.